School Field Trips

 Autumn Harvest (October)

-Take a hay ride through our hay art, create a pumpkin craft, and meet our outdoor animals up close and personal.
-For an additional fee children can pick out and paint or decorate a pumpkin.
+Students will take a hay ride through our hay art, complete a craft, play games, and meet our animals up close and personal.
+The cost for this field trip is $8 per child.

 Winter Hibernation (November-March)